JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 }
 ```

-## Setup of the dependencies
+## Dependencies setup

-To try out the multiplatform implementation of Navigation 3,
-add the following dependency to your version catalog:
+To try out the multiplatform implementation of Navigation 3, add the following dependency to your version catalog:

 ```text
 [versions]